 Undocumented absences are unexcused.

-Scholars are not permitted to participate in after-school activities or functions if they have an unexcused absence on the same day.
+Scholars are not permitted to participate in after-school activities or functions if they are absent on the same day.

 If possible, scholars are encouraged to make medical or other appointments after school hours or on the weekends.